Sir Thomas Palmer, 4th Baronet, of Wingham: Later life and legacy

 He courts the whole Personae Dramatis.

-Susanna died in January 1721 and he married again, in the Fleet, Elizabeth, a 'spinster of Covent Garden'.
+Susanna died in January 1721 and he married again, in the Fleet, Elizabeth, a "spinster of Covent Garden".

 Palmer died on 8 November 1723.
-By his first wife he had three sons and four daughters of whom only three daughters survived him.
+By his first wife he had three sons and four daughters of whom only three daughters survived him and became co-heiresses to his estate.
 He had one daughter by his third wife.
 He left his widow a life interest in the Wingham estate, which, after her death, was to pass to his son, Herbert.
-The baronetcy passed to his cousin Charles.
+The baronetcy passed to his cousin Charles Palmer.